Mass media in New Zealand: Public opinion and perceptions

 In April 2025, the Trust in News in Aotearoa New Zealand 2025 report found that general trust in the media had declined from 33% to 32% while 45% of New Zealanders said that they trusted the news they consumed themselves.
 The report also found that public trust in all news brands increased with Whakaata Māori, Iwi Radio, Radio New Zealand and The Spinoff making the strongest recovery from 2024 levels.
 The most trust news brand was Radio New Zealand, followed by the Otago Daily Times, and TVNZ and National Business Review in third place.
 The study also compared media trust in New Zealand with other international markets including the United States (32%), the United Kingdom (36%), Finland (69%) and Greece and Hungary (tied 23%).
 The number of people avoiding the media fell from 75% to 73%.
 The Trust in News in Aotearoa New Zealand 2025 report surveyed 1,058 adult New Zealanders between 10 and 14 February 2025.

+In April 2026, the Trust in News in Aotearoa New Zealand 2026 report found that general trust in the media had slightly improved from 32% in 2025 to 37% in 2026.
+Similarly, the percentage of New Zealanders trusting in the news they consumed had risen from 45% in 2025 to 50% in 2026.
+The report's authors Greg Treadwell and Merja Myllylahti attributed this slight improvement in trust to greater public awareness of disinformation, deep fakes and AI slop on social media as well as the fading memory of the COVID-19 pandemic in New Zealand, which had coincided with a rise in public distrust in the media and government.
+19% of respondents got their main source of news from social media.
+While trust in social media remained low, this figure increased from 13% in 2025 to 17% in 2026.
+The most trusted news brand was Radio New Zealand, followed by the Otago Daily Times in second place and TVNZ in third place.
+The fourth most trusted media brands were Newsroom, Interest.co.nz, New Zealand Listener and the Waikato Times.
+The Trust in News in Aotearoa New Zealand 2026 report surveyed 1,060 adult New Zealanders between 10 and 17 February 2026.